 I’m an international student on a Tier 4 visa and I am remaining in the UK to continue my studies remotely – what do I need to do?

-If you are remaining in the UK and are continuing your studies remotely, we still request that you complete the University’s Self Declaration of Absence form (taught students only).
-We will be contacting postgraduate researchers on Tier 4 visas during April to ask you to complete a separate PGR form.
+If you are remaining in the UK and are continuing your studies remotely, we still request that you complete the University’s Self Declaration of Absence form.

 I'm an international student in the UK with a visa which has just expired or is expiring shortly, and I am unable to leave because I am self-isolating or travel restrictions are preventing me from returning home - what do I need to do?